AdenWhitworth/PlantPal_Front-End/README.md

 The PlantPal Front-End is built using React and provides an intuitive user interface that connects to the PlantPal back-end.
 Users can view their plants, monitor conditions, and manage their settings through this interactive application.

+## PlantPal Live Demo

+The PlantPal application is live and can be accessed at [PlantPal Demo](https://www.plantpalhome.com/).
+This application integrates seamlessly with the PlantPal back-end, offering an intuitive experience for managing your plants remotely.

+### Test User Credentials

+You can explore the full functionality of the PlantPal application using the following demo account:

+- **Email:** support@plantpalhome.com
+- **Password:** testpassword123

+Please note that this test account is connected to an actual PlantPal device in my kitchen, so any interactions may affect its operation.
+Feel free to explore, but please be considerate of its usage!

 ## Features

 - **User Authentication**: Secure login and registration for users.